-Toys weren’t necessary when travelling.
+Toys weren’t necessary when traveling.
 The girls sewed dresses, baked brownies, bread, and treats (when we had flour).
-The kids saw they didn’t have to own stuff to enjoy their days.
+The kids say they didn’t have to own stuff to enjoy their days.
 Good books and new people: even if they didn’t speak Swahili, this is an interesting life.

 Our children learned to connect with new people.